 Being in an unfamiliar environment without refuge helps children learn to be more independent.
 It provides a good opportunity for them to reflect on their lifestyle to better appreciate the things they usually take for granted back at home.
 You may be slightly worried about their safety and miss them at first, but seeing their transformation and growth will be the best reward for that sacrifice.

 The benefits are innumerable - from developing new skills to forging new friendships, from becoming independent to experiencing holistic growth.
 Having conducted many holiday day-camps for kids aged 4 to 12 in the past, the Potato Pirates Crew encourages all families to let your kids experience great fun and great learning this summer with our parent child games!

-Oh, before you go, I just want to mention our latest coding card game, Potato Pirates 3: Battlechips.
-It might be perfect if you want to introduce computer science to your kids because playing games is way more fun than reading a textbook, don’t you agree?
+A more traditional, physical form of games can bring a lot of joy and let you enjoy the moment.
+It might also be perfect if you want to introduce computer science to your kids because playing games is way more fun than reading a textbook, don’t you agree?